LACMIP/emu/docs/_documentation/catalogue.md

     - "syntype"
     - "unpublished type" (see _IP Publications_ below)

-Collectors
-: The fields in this section–*Collector Name*, *Start Date*, and *End Date*–will be moved to the [Sites module]({{ site.baseurl }}/documentation/sites/) with the next EMu update.
-Until then, we do need information here for printing labels.
-Enter multiple collectors into the same *Collector Name* row, e.g. "LouElla Saul, Mary Ann Swanson."
-Enter different values for *Start Date* and *End Date* if you have a date range, e.g. "2/17/2019" and "2/20/2019", or the same value if there is no explicit range, e.g. "2/17/2019" and "2/17/2019," or "2019" and "2019."
-Do not use the *Uncertain* field, and do not use more than one row of this nested table (i.e. all collectors should be listed in a single row).

 Collection
 : A controlled vocabulary to indicate which physical part of the collection this specimen lot should be housed in.
 Vocabulary includes:
     - "ED" for specimens in the Education Collection